cbrummitt/Rocket_token_bot_tutorial/README.md

 2. Open the app and **enter the server name** that we sent to you via email.
 The server name looks like `<server-name>.rocket.chat`.
 Press <kbd>CONNECT</kbd>.
 3. Enter the **username and password** that were sent to you in an email, and press <kbd>LOGIN</kbd>.

+You should now be logged into Rocket.Chat.
+Nice work! :thumbsup: Skip ahead to [add a profile picture](#add-a-profile-picture-man_with_turban-older_woman-japanese_ogre).

 ### Rocket.Chat through a web browser (alternative way)

-You can also access Rocket.Chat through any web browser (Chrome, Firefox, Safari, etc.).
+You can also access Rocket.Chat through any web browser: Chrome, Firefox, Safari, etc.

 1. Open the URL that we sent to you via email.
 The URL will look like `https://example.rocket.chat` but with `example` replaced by another word (look for that word in the email sent to you).
 2. Enter the **username and password** that were sent to you in an email, and click on <kbd>LOGIN</kbd>.